 - 6.72.
 This section of the policy must be read in conjunction with our 0.29 Child Sexual Exploitation policy. - 6.73.
-Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, control, manipulate or deceive a child into sexual or criminal activity.
 This might be (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
-Child Criminal Exploitation does not always involve physical contact, it can occur through the use of technology'.
+Child Criminal Exploitation does not always involve physical contact, it can occur through the use of technology'. - 6.74.
+CCE can include children being forced to work in cannabis factories, being coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people. - 6.75.

-- 6.74.
 Children with learning difficulties can be particularly vulnerable to exploitation as can children from particular groups, e.g. looked after children, young carers, children who have a history of physical, sexual emotional abuse or neglect or mental health problems; children who use drugs or alcohol, children who go missing from home or school, children involved in crime, children with parents/carers who have mental health problems, learning difficulties/other issues, children who associate with other children involved in exploitation.
-However, it is important to recognise that any child can be targeted. - 6.75.
+However, it is important to recognise that any child can be targeted. - 6.76.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
-In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator. - 6.76.
-The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator. - 6.77.
+The abuse can be perpetrated by individuals or groups, males or females, and children (under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex) or adults.
 The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
 More information include definitions and indicators are included in KCSiE2020/Annex A here.

-Some of the following can be indicators- CCE:
+Some of the following can be indicators- CCE: - Children who appear with unexplained gifts or new professions;

-- Children who appear with unexplained gifts or new professions; - Children who associate with other young people involved in exploitation; - · Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly or come home late; and - Children who regularly miss school or education or do not take part in education.
+- Children who associate with other young people involved in exploitation; - Children who suffer from changes in emotional well-being; - Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly or come home late; and - Children who regularly miss school or education or do not take part in education.